vitalsource/data/aied-2021-itextbooks/README.md

 Van Campenhout, R., Dittel, J. S., Jerome, B., & Johnson,
 B. G. (2021).
 Transforming Textbooks into Learning by Doing
-Environments: An Evaluation of Textbook-Based Automatic Question Generation. *** TODO: ADD REST OF REFERENCE ***
+Environments: An Evaluation of Textbook-Based Automatic Question Generation.
+Proceedings of the Third Workshop on Intelligent Textbooks, 22nd International Conference on Artificial Intelligence in Education (AIED 2021).

-The paper was presented at the [Third Workshop on Intelligent Textbooks (iTextbooks)](https://intextbooks.science.uu.nl/workshop2021/), part of the [22nd Annual Conference on Artificial Intelligence in Education](https://aied2021.science.uu.nl/).
+The paper was presented in the [Third Workshop on Intelligent Textbooks (iTextbooks)](https://intextbooks.science.uu.nl/workshop2021/), part of the [22nd Annual Conference on Artificial Intelligence in Education](https://aied2021.science.uu.nl/).